larandvit/google-analytics-pageview-counter/README.md

 59 * * * * python3 /opt/generate_token/generate_token.py -k /opt/generate_token/tech-jogging-blog-98stj21aac52.json -t /var/www/sample.com/report_access.js
 ```

-It can be optimized by creating a shell script file, for example, 'launcher.sh` and placing the command in the shell file.
+It can be optimized by creating a shell script file, for example, `launcher.sh` and placing the command in the shell file.
 In that case, the command item is.

 ```
 59 * * * * python3 /opt/generate_token/launcher.sh